 Friends Provident International (FPI) is registered in the Isle of Man.
 It provided a bond (i.e. life assurance) wrapper which allows investment in a number of funds with a number of fund providers.
-Mr S invested in a number of investments within a FPI bond.
+Mr L invested in a number of investments in an FPI bond.